-If you find bubbles forming underneath as the poly starts to dry, poke the bubble with a pin, add a little more poly, and smooth down.
+If you find bubbles forming underneath your paper bag floor, poke the bubble with a pin, add a little more poly, and smooth down.
 Keep smoothing, it will also flatten out after it dries and people have walked on it a bit.

 Once you finish covering the whole floor with paper, let the poly dry.
 If you want a darker color, you can stain this with wood stain and a soft rag at this point.
 Recoat the poly once each hour until you have 4 to 6 coats of poly protecting your floor.
 This should be allowed to dry hard, at least overnight, longer if possible.

 When you notice the floor getting dull, clean and add a maintenance coat of poly.
 Repairs are easily made with another torn piece of paper bag laid right over the existing treatment.
 Seal with poly.